Home » Resources »

 Actionability

 The unique needs of crossover youth have been forefront in Colorado’s work to coordinate services among child welfare agencies and the court systems.
 Information about these young people is siloed in separate systems—making it difficult to take a systems-level approach to resourcing developmentally appropriate services.
-This project also seeks to establish a sustainable process for generating the statewide data necessary to meet federal reporting requirements and inform policies and practices aimed at serving crossover youth.
+This project sought to establish a sustainable process for generating the statewide data necessary to meet federal reporting requirements and inform policies and practices aimed at serving crossover youth.

 Get Involved